Nickel organic acid salts

 The nickel organic acid salts are organic acid salts of nickel.
 In many of these the ionised organic acid acts as a ligand.

 Nickel acetate has the formula (CH_{3}COO)_{2}Ni·4H_{2}O. It has monodentate acetate and hydrogen bonding.
 A dihydrate also exists.
 Nickel acetate is used to seal anodised aluminium.

 Nickel formate Ni(HCOO)2.2H2O decomposes when heated to yield carbon dioxide, carbon monoxide, hydrogen, water and finely divided porous nickel.
 All the nickel atoms are six coordinated, but half have four water molecules and two formate oxygens close to the atom, and the other half are coordinated by six oxygens of formate groups.

-Aspergillus niger is able to dispose of otherwise toxic levels of nickel in its environment by forming nickel oxalate dihydrate crystals. nickel oxalate can also be formed in to various nanorods and nanofibres by use of surfacants.
-When heated nickel oxalate dihydrate dehydrates at 258° and decomposes to Ni metal over 316 °C. Double oxalate salts where oxalate is a ligand on the nickel atom may be called oxalatonickelates.
+Nickel oxalate dihydrate dehydrates at 258 °C and decomposes to Ni metal at 316 °C. Nickel oxalate can be formed into various nanorods and nanofibres by use of surfactants.
+Aspergillus niger is able to dispose of otherwise toxic levels of nickel in its environment by forming nickel oxalate dihydrate crystals.
+Double oxalate salts where oxalate is a ligand on the nickel atom may be called oxalatonickelates.

 Other organic acid salts of nickel include nickel oleate, nickel propionate, nickel butyrate, nickel caprylate, nickel lactate, nickel benzoate, nickel bis(acetyl acetonate), nickel salicylate, nickel alkyl phenyl salicylate.
 Nickel stearate forms a green solution, however when precipitated with alcohol a gel is produced, that also contains a mixture of basic salts, and free stearic acid.